 NHS England and NHS Improvement - WDES Team

-Delegates attending the event can claim up to six hours of CPD learning.
+This event offered delegates six hours of CPD learning.

 Our 2019 Disability Summit delegates said:

 "A forward-thinking event that promotes inclusion, accessibility and diversity - not to be missed."